Hawthorne in Alachua County, Florida — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 In addition, it is included in the William G. Pomeroy Foundation series list.

 Location.
 29° 35.747′ N, 82° 4.346′ W. Marker is in Hawthorne, Florida, in Alachua County.
-Marker is on Southeast Hawthorne Road (Florida Route 20) 0.1 miles east of Southeast 232nd Terrace, on the left when traveling east.
+It is on Southeast Hawthorne Road (Florida Route 20) 0.1 miles east of Southeast 232nd Terrace, on the left when traveling east.
 Marker is located beside the Hawthorne Cemetery east gate.
 Touch for map.
 Marker is at or near this postal address: 23350 Southeast Hawthorne Road, Hawthorne FL 32640, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Veterans Memorial (approx. 0.8 miles away); Hawthorne (approx. 0.9 miles away); The Moore Hotel (1883) (approx. 0.9 miles away); American Legion Post #230 Veterans Memorial (approx. 1.9 miles away); Daniel Scott Plantation (approx. 5 miles away); The Edgar Post Office (approx. 7.2 miles away); Melrose Veterans Memorial (approx. 7.9 miles away); Melrose Cemetery (approx. 7.9 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Veterans Memorial (approx. 0.8 miles away); Hawthorne (approx. 0.9 miles away); The Moore Hotel (1883) (approx. 0.9 miles away); American Legion Post #230 Veterans Memorial (approx. 1.9 miles away); Daniel Scott Plantation (approx. 5 miles away); The Edgar Post Office (approx. 7.2 miles away); Melrose Veterans Memorial (approx. 7.9 miles away); Melrose Cemetery (approx. 7.9 miles away).
 Touch for a list and map of all markers in Hawthorne.

 Regarding Hawthorne Cemetery.
 National Register of Historic Places #14000172.